AdrianAntico/AutoNLS/README.md

 install.packages(c("shiny", "bs4Dash", "bslib", "DT"))
 ```

-## Shiny App Usage (code usage below)
+## Shiny App Usage

 ### AutoNLS Shiny App
-The AutoNLS Shiny App is an interactive, user-friendly interface built on top of the AutoNLS package.
-The app simplifies the process of exploring datasets, fitting non-linear regression models, and visualizing results without needing to write any code.
-It’s ideal for analysts, researchers, and data enthusiasts who prefer a GUI-based approach.
+The AutoNLS Shiny App provides an interactive and user-friendly interface for performing non-linear regression analysis without writing code.

-Features of the Shiny App:
+Key Features
-Exploratory Data Analysis (EDA):
+* Exploratory Data Analysis (EDA):

-Visualize variable distributions with customizable bin sizes and themes.
+  * Visualize variable distributions with customizable bin sizes and themes.
-Compute and display correlation matrices.
+  * Compute and display correlation matrices.
-Explore pairwise relationships with scatterplots and generalized additive model (GAM) fits.
+  * Explore pairwise relationships using scatterplots and GAM (Generalized Additive Model) fits.
-Model Fitting:
+* Model Fitting:

-Select and fit multiple non-linear regression models to your data.
+  * Select and fit multiple non-linear regression models to your data.
-Evaluate model metrics (e.g., R-squared, RMSE).
+  * Evaluate models with metrics like R-squared and RMSE.
-Visualize model fits and compare them side-by-side.
+  * Visualize and compare model fits side-by-side.
-Scoring:
+* Scoring:

-Use fitted models to generate predictions for new datasets.
+  * Use fitted models to make predictions on new datasets.
-Compare scoring plots for multiple models on unseen data.
+  * Compare scoring plots across multiple models.
-Customization:
+* Customization:

-Choose from a wide variety of themes for plots.
+  * Choose from a variety of plot themes.
-Interactively select variables and adjust model parameters.
+  * Interactively select variables and adjust model parameters.

-How to Run the Shiny App
+How to run the Shiny App:
-Install the package (if not already installed):
+1. Install and load AutoNLS
+2. Launch the app with:
 ```r
 run_shiny_app()
 ```

-Interact with the app:
+3. Interact with the app:

-Use the sidebar to navigate between EDA, Model Fitting, and Scoring pages.
+  * Use the sidebar to navigate between EDA, Model Fitting, and Scoring pages.
-Upload your dataset in CSV format and follow the prompts to generate insights and models.
+  * Upload your dataset in CSV format and follow the prompts to generate insights and models.

 Example Walkthrough:
-EDA Page:
+* EDA Page:

-Upload a dataset (e.g., dummy_data.csv).
+  * Upload a dataset (e.g., dummy_data.csv).
-Explore variable distributions, compute correlations, and generate scatterplots.
+  * Explore variable distributions, compute correlations, and generate scatterplots.
-Model Fitting Page:
+* Model Fitting Page:

-Select predictor (X-Value) and target (Target) variables.
+  * Select predictor (X-Value) and target (Target) variables.
-Choose models to fit (e.g., Hill, Logistic).
+  * Choose models to fit (e.g., Hill, Logistic).
-View model metrics and plots.
+  * View model metrics and plots.
-Scoring Page:
+* Scoring Page:

-Upload new data for scoring.
+  * Upload new data for scoring.
-Generate scoring plots to evaluate predictions.
+  * Generate scoring plots to evaluate predictions.
-Visual Preview of the App
+  * Visual Preview of the App

 ## Code Usage